Mannuel25/Vendlify/README.md

 ### Product Categories 📦

-Vendlify organizes products into six categories: food, drinks, snacks, stationaries, perfumes & deodorant, and toiletries.
+Vendlify organizes products into six categories: food, drinks, snacks, stationery, perfumes & deodorant, and toiletries.
 This categorization facilitates a structured and user-friendly experience.

 ### Admin Dashboard 👑

 Administrators can log in to access a comprehensive view of all registered vendors.
-This dashboard allows administrators to update, delete, and search for vendors efficiently.
+This dashboard allows administrators to efficiently update, delete, and search for vendors.

 ### Inventory Management 📋

-Vendors can update, delete, and search for any item they sell, providing them with control over their product listings.
+Vendors can update, delete, and search for any item they sell, giving them control over their product listings.

 ### Vendor Management 🤝

-Administrators have the capability to update, delete, and search for any vendor, ensuring robust management and oversight.
+Administrators can update, delete, and search for any vendor, ensuring robust management and oversight.

 ## Getting Started 🚗